inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 - a required need: e.g. a request requiring needs to grant access.
 - a provided need: e.g. an identity providing needs.

-This provides an for efficient searches when you serialize the required grants into the indexed request, and when searching, you filter requests to the grants provided by the identity.
+This provides for efficient searches when you serialize the required grants into the indexed request, and when searching, you filter requests to the grants provided by the identity.